Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 - Data usage: <10MB for initial venue download, <1MB per hour during navigation

 ### 13.4 Scalability
-- Support for venues up to 500,000 square meters
+- Support for venues up to 200,000 square meters
-- Support for up to 5,000 POIs per venue
+- Support for up to 1,000 POIs per venue
-- Support for up to 2,000 beacons per venue
+- Support for up to 500 beacons per venue
-- Concurrent users: up to 10,000 per venue
+- Concurrent users: up to 2,000 per venue

-## 14. Security Considerations <a name="security-considerations"></a>
+## 14. Security Considerations

 ### 14.1 Data Security
 - End-to-end encryption for all network communications